Scrap plywood was used to build the box. First I cut everything to width and length.

 Then I set the blade to 45º and removed the corners from all 4 pieces.

-The glue-up wans’t as easy as I expected.
+The glue-up wasn’t as easy as I expected.
 My corner clamps were too big for this project and I had to do some overlapping.
 This seems to be every woodworker’s problem – we all need more clamps!

 The idea was to minimize tear-out.
-I used my marking knife, router and a chisel to remove the material quickly and effectively.
+I used my marking knife, router and chisel to remove the material quickly and effectively.

 Once it was done I cut an MDF board for the back.
 Stickers everywhere – I had to remove them with white spirit.